Latest MCCU News

 25 Jun.
 Derbyshire hosted the annual meeting at Rolls Royce, Derby.
 There were few changes in officers.
 Andrew Davies (Staffs) takes over from David Levens (Notts) as Junior Director and Eunice Dolan (Staffs) takes over from Drag Sudar (Notts) as one of the two non-executive directors.
 Minor changes were proposed by Notts and Derbys to the county team competition rules were approved.
 The union also agreed to adopt the safeguarding policy, procedures and code of conduct recently circulated by the ECF.

 13 Jun.
 Jim Friar, 2015-6 captain of Worcestershire's 2015-6 Minor counties team died on after a short battle with illness at home on 27 May.
-A requiem mass to celebrate his life at St Wulstans & St Thomas of Canterbury, Stourport-on-Severn was attended by well over two hundred mourners and over twenty chess players from at least three counties went to the wake.
+A requiem mass to celebrate his life at St Wulstans & St Thomas of Canterbury, Stourport-on-Severn, was attended by well over two hundred mourners including over twenty chess players from at least three counties.
 Tributes to Jim can be viewed on the ECForum.
 Our condolences to his wife, Teresa, and gifted chess-playing sons James and Joseph.

 Four Midland teams in county champ finals

 11 Jun, Paul Sharratt and ECF report.
 In the minor counties, Lincs beat Cambs; Worcs beat Notts in the u140 reversing the earlier MCCU stage result, and there will be a an all-Midland final in the u120 — Notts-Warks.
 In the u100, Notts lost to Essex.